 Baltimore, Maryland Sunset

-We headed for the Inner Harbor where the city has beautiful water views, paddle boats shaped like pirate ships, numerous restaurants, and the National Aquarium.
+Baltimore’s Inner Harbor is its sightseeing hub.
+Here, the city has beautiful water views, paddle boats shaped like pirate ships, numerous restaurants, and the National Aquarium.

 The National Aquarium was our main destination for this Baltimore day trip.
 The aquarium has over 20,000 animals — and that’s not just fish and sharks.
 They also have dolphins, birds, amphibians, and even a sloth!